ndornseif/video-crusher/README.md

 ### False color palettes

-A false color palette is a text file consisting of 256 newline seperated 24-bit color values.
+A false color palette is a text file consisting of 256 newline separated 24-bit color values.
-Example palettes are supplied in the palettes/ directory.
+Example palettes are supplied in the "palettes/" directory.
-Palettes are encoded as ascii.
+Palettes are encoded as ASCII.
-When applying a palette, the image is first converted to grayscale, the grayscale value is then used to look up an RGB color in the palette.
+When applying a palette, the image is first converted to grayscale, and the grayscale value is then used to look up an RGB color in the palette.
 All example palettes use the .vcpal filename extension.

 ## Example outputs